 Michael Sloan, co-creator of the classic 1980s TV show The Equalizer—now reimagined in a series starring Queen Latifah—presents an original story of the mysterious, former covert intelligence officer who helps desperate people who are in need of his unique and deadly skills.

 “Got a problem?
 Odds against you?
 Call the Equalizer.”

-Aided by a group of sometimes-mysterious contacts (some of whom date back to his spying days), McCall traverses the streets of New York City, visiting justice upon those who prey upon the weak.
+Robert McCall is a former covert operations officer for the CIA who tries to atone for past sins by offering, free of charge, his services as a protector, an investigator, and a troubleshooter—often literally.
+Aided by a group of sometimes-mysterious contacts, some of whom date back to his spying days, McCall traverses the streets of New York City, visiting justice upon those who prey upon the weak.

 “Michael Sloan is a creative force to be reckoned with.” —William Shatner

 “Michael Sloan's book, The Equalizer, is one of the best novels I have read in years.
 I was very drawn into the hero's backstory and what he ends up doing in New York City.
 The Equalizer is very much a hero for today's world.
 Jack Reacher make room, Robert McCall is in town.” —Karl Moore, author of The Postmoderns